Ridhimakathait/attendance-system1/README.md

 ### 1. **Prepare the Dataset**:
 - Create a folder `dataset/` and place images of individuals in it.
 - Each folder within `dataset/` should be named after the person and contain multiple images of them.

+### 2. **Using the GUI**:
+- Run the application using the command `python attendance_gui.py`.
+- Use the "Upload Image" button to select an image for recognition.
+- Click "Recognize" to identify the person in the uploaded image.
+- If recognized, click "Log Attendance" to record the attendance.
+- Use the "Display Attendance Records" button to view logged attendance.

 ### 2. **Train the Model**:
 Run the following command to train the facial recognition model: